 We collect personal information about you because of, and in connection with, our relationship and interactions with you.

 Collection of personal and sensitive data is restricted to that which is essential to our work and relationship with you.
-JewishCare collects and retains personal information about clients, donors, volunteers, supporters, and staff.
+The Burger Centre collects and retains personal information about clients, volunteers, supporters, and staff.

 Sensitive data includes information about a person’s race, gender diversity, sexual orientation, disability, ethnic origin, heath, religious or beliefs and criminal history.
 We will only collect and use sensitive information with your consent, in accordance with applicable laws or in a de-identified aggregated manner.

-Burger Centre may collect personal information when you contact us for help or when you offer support as a donor, member, or volunteer.
+The Burger Centre may collect personal information when you contact us for help or when you offer support as a member, or volunteer.

 Should there be occasion where there is a change of purpose in the collection or use of personal information, your consent will be sought.